TracyOakley/reading-notes/README.md

 ***A little about myself***
 I am a Navy Veteran, and I have always been interested in creating software.
 Right now, I am in Florida, and I enjoy playing Soccer on the weekend.

-This is a simple note to let you know that markdown doesn't have any kind of autocorect feature. :+1:
+This is a simple note to let you know that markdown doesn't have any kind of autocorect feature and the emoji works on github but not the website. :+1: This is suppose to be a thumbs up.
 <!-- So I have learned that the website does not format the emoji correctly -->